wifiphisher/wifiphisher/README.md

 cd wifiphisher # Switch to tool's directory sudo python setup.py install # Install any dependencies (Currently, hostapd, PyRIC, jinja2)
 ```

+Alternatively, you can download the latest stable version from the <a href="https://github.com/sophron/wifiphisher/releases">Releases page</a>.

 ## Usage